shino369/Stable-Diffusion-Naifu-Local-Discord-Bot/README.md

 The base url is default set to `http://localhost:6969` for connecting naifu.
 Change the port to your local port.\
 You should also start the stable diffusion backend program in your local environment.\
 \
+Also add an environment.js file containing your discord bot token and id.\
+\
 <img src="./src/asset/image.jpg" alt="drawing" width="400"/>